Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 It will take a significant effort from the public to stop them.
 And even if that’s successful, there’s still reasonable concern they won’t allow mRNA regardless…

-With its current EUA status giving the FDA total control over pediatric mRNA.
+With its current EUA status, the FDA has complete control over pediatric mRNA.

 This could leave us with no way to vaccinate our children against COVID.